Join Date: Sep 2013

 Check shock absorbers and bushings for proper mounting, free of leaks, bends, damage.
 They're generally filled with oil and leaks will be obvious.

-Check brake hoses/lines (hydraulic or air) for ABCDFR, and ensure they are not kinked, bent, leaking or broken.
-Check fittings for damage and leaks.
+Check brake hoses/lines/fittings (hydraulic or air) for ABCDFR, and ensure they are not kinked, bent, leaking, broken or severely rusted / damaged.

 Check air brake chamber (if so equipped) for proper mounting and damage such as rust, cracks, dents, leakage.
 A loose dust cap can allow water / dirt to enter the chamber and damage it – one of the little things that becomes big quickly.
 Check the clamp to ensure it is secure.
 Drum brakes will have slack adjusters.